aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 Basic connectivity between the Ansible controller host and the switches must be established before Ansible can be used to deploy configurations.
 The following should be configured on all switches:

-- A hostname configured purely for ease of understanding.
+- Switch Hostname
-- An IP enabled interface - in this example the dedicated out-of-band management interface is used.
+- IP enabled interface
-- A username and password with the proper access privileges
+- Username and Password defined
-- eAPI Enabled
+- Management eAPI Enabled

 ???+ info